jeffpatton1971/armtemplates/Microsoft.Network/networkSecurityGroups.md

 - DomainController : A large number of AD rules
 - SitecoreCMS : Basic rules for Sitecore CMS 80/443 from VirtualNetwork
 - SitecoreSOLR : Basic rules for Sitecore SOLR 8983 from VirtualNetwork
-- SqlServer : Allows 1433
+- SqlServer : Allows 1433 (You will need to provide a sourcePrefix)
 - Default : Allows basic bastion access, and local subnet access, as well as the ping hack (these are included in all above types)

 ## SecurityRules